Imagine your life if you couldn't read and write. One in three teenagers struggle at school because they need more help

-We provide volunteer coaches (who we train by skype) to work with students 3-5 days a week for 30 minutes a day.
-The coach rings (or skypes) the student and listens to their reading, and helps them to practice their spelling words.
+We provide volunteer coaches (who we train online) to work with students 3-5 days a week for 30 minutes a day.
+The coach rings (or skypes/zooms) the student and listens to their reading, and helps them to practice their spelling words.
 The student posts writing back to the coach once a week.
 Often now a student can take a photo of their writing and send it straight to their coach by message.

 Why do people in NZ end up with a literacy problem?
 Why do we claim it's not their fault?
 Most literacy problems are due to kids being shifted from school to school, being hungry or sick and getting behind.
 For many there was violence or drug addiction at home.
 Some were the naughty kids at school - because it took the focus off the fact they were struggling.
 Others were very quiet and tried not to draw attention to themselves.
 How did they slip through the cracks?
 Most of the time the schools tried to help but had limited resources.
 It is hard to break through the shame and stigma when a person feels dumb.
 A lot of the time the child was whisked away by parents shifting to new places for work or to escape debts, just as the school was getting to grips with the issue.
 Sometimes the parents had literacy problems and couldn't help their kids.

-Our adult students are trying to break that cycle, and to give their children a better life. the teenagers are young people who are trying to change and brave enough to put their hands up for a camp where they might feel embarrassed or to work one-to-one with a coach.
+Our adult students are trying to break that cycle, and to give their children a better life.
+The teenagers are young people who are trying to change and brave enough to put their hands up for a camp where they might feel embarrassed or to work one-to-one with a coach.
 Schools are overwhelmed with the sheer numbers of students struggling with literacy right now, and find it particularly hard to help with the more labour-intensive teaching of writing skills.
 Added to that, kids often avoid the school remedial programmes for fear of being mocked.